Ensuring Safety and Efficacy in Healthcare

 These functional departments work collaboratively to fulfill the FDA’s mission of protecting and promoting public health through effective regulation and oversight of regulated products.
 Each department plays a vital role in ensuring the safety, efficacy, and quality of products available to consumers in the United States.

-FDA Issues Warning on Counterfeit Botox Products
+FDA Issues Warning on Epinephrine Nasal Solutions

 About the FDA